-- (a) of at least ten years standing; or - (b) who holds or has held office as a Judge of a court having unlimited jurisdiction in civil and criminal matters in some part of the Commonwealth or a court having jurisdiction in appeals from anv court. - (2) Judges of the Court shall have in all respects, save as otherwise provided in this Act, equal power, authority and jurisdiction. - 5.
-The Court may, if the President of the Court so directs, sit in more than one division of three Judges at the same time
+(a) of at least ten years standing; or

+(b) who holds or has held office as a Judge of a court having unlimited jurisdiction in civil and criminal matters in some part of the Commonwealth or a court having jurisdiction in appeals from any such court.

+(2) Judges of the Court shall have in all respects, save as otherwise provided in this Act, equal power, authority and jurisdiction.

+5. The Court may, if the President of the Court so directs, Sittings of sit in more than one division of three Judges at the same time.

-Sittings of Court.
+Court.
 29/1966 S. 2 (a).
 13/2008 S. 3.

-- 6. The President of the Court shall cause a Seal to be seal. provided for the Court. - 7.-(1) There shall be a Registrar of the Court, and a person shall not be appointed to be Registrar unless he is a member of the Bar of Jamaica, England or Northern Ireland or of the Faculty of Advocates of Scotland, or a Solicitor of the Supreme Court of Jamaica or of the Supreme Court of Judicature of England, Scotland or Northern Ireland or a Writer to the Signet of Scotland.
+6. The President of the Court shall cause a Seal to be seal. provided for the Court,

+7.-(1) There shall be a Registrar of the Court, and a person Registrar and other shall not be appointed to be Registrar unless he is a member of officers. the Bar of Jamaica, England or Northern Ireland or of the 24/1971 S, 2 (a).
+Faculty of Advocates of Scotland, or a Solicitor of the Supreme Court of Jamaica or of the Supreme Court of Judicature of England, Scotland or Northern Ireland or a Writer to the Signet of Scotland.